WilliamAckerman/Xectovert/README.md

 To convert a number to hexadecimal format, type a number into the number input field.
 Then, ensure the radio button to convert to hexadecimal is currently checked.
 If it is not checked, click the button in order to check it.
 When you have typed a number into the number input field and have the radio button to convert to hexadecimal format checked, click the "CONVERT" button to see the result of the conversion.

 ## 4. Testing:
-To test all of the test files, simply type into the command line "npx jest".
+To test all of the test files, simply type into the command line `npx jest`.
 This will run tests for all of the test files.

-To run a specific test file, type into the command line "npx jest __files__/", then the name of the specific file you would like to test.
+To run a specific test file, type into the command line `npx jest \_\_tests\_\_/`, then the name of the specific file you would like to test.

 ## 5. Technologies/Dependencies:

+### 5.1.
+ChatGPT
+ChatGPT was used to aid in the development of Xectovert.
+One notable use of ChatGPT was in generating code for the test files.

+### 5.2.
+CSS
+CSS is used to provide styling for Xectovert's user interface.

+The following files incorporate CSS:
+- footer.css
+- style.css

+### 5.3.
+HTML
+HTML is used to provide the structure for Xectovert.

+The following file incorporates HTML:
+- index.html

+### 5.4.
+JavaScript
+JavaScript is used to provide conversion functionality to Xectovert.

+The following file incorporates JavaScript:
+- script.js

+### 5.5.
+Jest
+Jest to used for unit testing.
+The \_\_tests\_\_ folder stores the files for unit testing.

+The following files in the \_\_tests\_\_ folder incorporate Jest:
+- both_formats.test.js
-- CSS
+- hexadecimal_letters_only.test.js
-- JavaScript
+- hexadecimal_no_letters.test.js
-- Jest
+- hexadecimal.test.js
-- HTML
+- octal.test.js

 ## 6. Contributing Guidelines:
 You are welcome to contribute to this project.
 Please refer to this project's [Contributing Guidelines](CONTRIBUTING.md) for more information.